odoo/documentation/ecommerce/shopper_experience/payment.rst

 How to go live
 ==============

-Once the payment method ready, make it visible in the payment interface and activate the **Production** mode.
+Once the payment method is ready, make it visible in the payment interface by switching the state to **Enabled**.

 .. image:: media/paypal_live.png
     :align: center